google-code-export/hoxchess/trunk/QtXiangqi/README.txt

 Notes to run under Mac OS X:
 ----------------------------
-After fully built, to run the binary under Mac OS X, we need to manuall add the following files/directories in the 'QtXiangqi' bundle:
+After fully built, to run the binary under Mac OS X, we need to manually add the following files/directories in the 'QtXiangqi' bundle:

 + QtXiangqi | Contents | Resources